Andry60351/GihubFollowers/README.md

 # Technologies used
-This app has been made from scratch (no framework used) with Swift5, XCode, programmaticUI and the MVC architecture.
+This app has been made from scratch (no framework used) with Swift5, XCode, programmaticUI, the GitHub API and the MVC architecture.

 # Requirements